RaVeR76/bufcwoman/readme.md

 ### **User Stories**

+* As a user, I want to enjoy a aesthetically pleasing website which is easy to navigate around
-* As a user I want to be able to visit the website and see what the football club is all about
+* As a user, I want to be able to visit the website and see what the football club is all about
-* As a user I want see when training takes place and on what days
+* As a user, I want see when training takes place and on what days
-* As a user I want to be able to contact the club by email or phone
+* As a user, I want to be able to contact the club by email or phone
-* As a user I want to know who the sponsors are, that support the club
+* As a user, I want to know who the sponsors are, that support the club
-* As a user I want to be able to connect to the clubs Facebook page
+* As a user, I want to be able to connect to the clubs Facebook page

 ### **Site Owner Goals**